-Integrated relationship revenue increased \$18.3 million, or 215% to a gain of \$9.8 million for the nine months ended September 30, 2023, compared to loss of \$8.5 million for the nine months ended September 30, 2022.
+Integrated relationship revenue increased \$18.3 million \$2.5 million, or 215% 88% to a gain of \$9.8 million for the nine months ended September 30, 2023, compared to loss of \$8.5 million for the nine months ended September 30, 2022.
 The increase in integrated relationship revenue was primarily driven by the increase in the fair value of loans purchased from the integrated relationship partner due to fluctuations in interest rates and other market factors.
 In certain periods, such as the nine months ended September 30, 2022, the negative revenue impact from the decline in fair value of loans held for sale due to increasing interest rates resulted in a loss from integrated relationships, which were offset by the gain resulting from our hedging activities, or gain from changes in fair value interest rate lock commitments and forward sale commitments.
 The impacts of hedging LHFS purchased from the integrated relationship partner are included within changes in fair value of IRLCs and forward sale commitments within mortgage platform revenue, net.
 The increase in revenue was offset by a decrease in origination fees received for originating loans on behalf of the integrated relationship partner driven by decreased loan origination volume.

-Changes in the fair value of IRLCs and forward sale commitments decreased \$14.9 million, or 79%, to a gain of \$4.0 million for the three months ended September 30, 2023, compared to a gain of \$18.9 million for the three months ended September 30, 2022 and decreased \$165.8 million, or 95%, to a gain of \$8.4 million for the nine months ended September 30, 2023, compared to a gain of \$174.2 million for the nine months ended September 30, 2022.
-We record the fair value of our IRLCs, net of any related changes in the recorded fair value of our forward sale commitments.
-The decrease in the fair value of IRLCs and forward sale commitments were primarily driven by a reduction in Funded Loan Volume as hedging a smaller portfolio of loans results in a decrease to changes in the fair value of IRLCs and forward sale commitments.
+Changes in the fair value of IRLCs and forward sale commitments decreased \$14.9 million, or 79%, to a gain of \$4.0 million \$0.3 million for the three months ended September 30, 2023, March 31, 2024 compared to a gain of \$18.9 million \$2.9 million for the three months ended September 30, 2022 and decreased \$165.8 million, or 95%, to March 31, 2023.
+The decrease in real estate services was primarily driven by a gain reduction in volume of \$8.4 million real estate transactions as well earning lower revenue per transaction for the nine months ended September 30, 2023, compared to a gain March 31, 2024 as we no longer employed any in-house real estate agents and all activity was through our network of \$174.2 million for the nine months ended September 30, 2022.
+We record the fair value of third party real estate agents which results in lower revenue per transaction.

+our IRLCs, net of any related changes in the recorded fair value of our forward sale commitments.
+The decrease in the fair value of IRLCs and forward sale commitments were primarily driven Other revenue increased by a reduction in Funded Loan Volume as hedging a smaller portfolio of loans results in a decrease \$0.3 million, or 58% to changes in the fair value of IRLCs and forward sale commitments.
 Additionally, increased market volatility in the three and nine months ended September 30, 2022 resulted in higher gain from our hedging activities to offset a net loss on sale of loans and loss from integrated relationships during this period.
 We did not see this same market dynamics in the three and nine months ended September 30, 2023, as we saw a positive net gain on sale of loans and gain from integrated relationships.
 The changes in fair value of IRLCs and forward sale commitments were also driven by increased average 30-year mortgage rates during the three and nine months ended September 30, 2023, compared to the three and nine months ended September 30, 2022.
 Generally, as interest rates increase, the fair value of our IRLCs decrease and the fair value of our forward sale commitments increases.